-Arthritis Foundation Position Statement on Narrow Provider Networks/Network Adequacy Issue
+Arthritis Foundation Position Statement on Narrow Provider Networks/Network Adequacy

+Many health insurance plans limit the number of doctors, hospitals, facilities and services that are available to their plan enrollees.
+The use of a provider that is not within the plan is considered out-of-network and is typically covered at a less favorable rate or is not covered at all.
 A plan with few choices is considered to have a "narrow network."
-Some narrow networks have been identified without the availability of a nearby hospital, absence of specialists, facilities in geographically unfavorable distances from population centers and physicians who are overbooked or not taking on new patients.
-The inadequacy of a narrow network to serve the diverse needs of its enrollee population can serve as a direct impediment for access to care.
+Some narrow networks have been identified without the availability of a nearby hospital, absence of specialists, facilities in geographically unfavorable distances from population centers, and physicians who are overbooked or not taking new patients.
+Consequently, insufficient networks can impede access to care.

 Download and share this information with family, friends, and your legislators!